mauroservienti/milestone.github.io/_posts/-the-case-of-nservicebus-long-running-handlers-ocr-processing.md

 layout: post
 title: "The case of NServiceBus long running handlers: OCR Processing."
 author: Mauro Servienti
+synopsis: "Designing systems using a message based architecture is awesome.
+Messages are a nice way to design human interactions and to model how difference components in a domain interact with each other.
+Unfortunately technology, sometimes, causes more headaches than needed.
+And when it comes to messaging, long running processes are a interesting headache to deal with."
 tags:
 - NServiceBus
 - long running handlers